ellis8555/wn95hl/README.md

 https://TheSitesWierdName/app/api/season-data?league=w&season-number=8&field=standings
 ```

 - /api/(read)/season-data api is where we can request any data from a particular season.
-This data can be seen in './data/w_seasons.json'
 - season-data api takes in 3 parameters.
   - league name
   - season number